ayaz-amin/ayaz-amin.github.io/_posts/2025-7-19-Statistically-Grounded-Generative-Adversarial-Networks.md

 )
 ```

 The above implementation is a numerically stable equivalent of the expectation, letting us minimize a good enough estimate of the forward KL using samples from the generator.
+The forward KL is particularly interesting since it is equivalent to maxmium likleihood, which is the objective for density estimators like variational autoencoders.
+Thus, a GAN trained with forward KL can also be thought of maximizing likleihood of data.

 ## Results and Reflections
 Here is the evolution of generator samples over the course of 100 iterations.
 The models were trained on the CIFAR-10 dataset: